 - Easy to integrate into scheduled tasks

 You’ll read the term Unix various times in this article.
 It is used as a common term which includes Linux and Mac OS X. The tools mentioned in this article are all published by the Free Software Foundation as part of their GNU project.
 As they form an important part of any Linux distribution, these systems are often called GNU/Linux systems.
+A port of the tools for Windows is available from Sourceforge.
+Just unzip the archive and add the contained directory ‘usr/local/wbin’ to your PATH environment variable.

 All of the listed commands provide basic help by calling them with the parameter –help.
 On Unix systems you can usually get more detailed help by typing man <command>.
 The headings below also link to the corresponding manual page.